 Navigational safety in the Great Lakes region is the GLPA's primary objective.
 The GLPA continually evaluates its operations and makes every effort to introduce improvements to ensure employees work in a safe environment and that all vessel passages are safe and secure.

-In the first quarter of 2021, there were no major or minor incidents reported, consistent with the results reported for the same period in 2020.
+In the third quarter of 2021, five minor incidents occurred compared to three minor incidents for the same period in 2020.
+There have been no major incidents in 2021 and 2020 YTD.